foresterre/sic/README.md

 ##### Convert or apply operations on a set of images

-For the use case where you have a directory several (hundred) images which you like to convert to different format, or perhaps image operations on a subset, `sic` provides built-in glob pattern matching.
+For the use case where you have a directory containing several (hundreds of) images which you like to convert to different format, or on which you perhaps want to apply certain image operations, `sic` provides built-in glob pattern matching.
 This mode has to be activated separately using the `--mode glob` option (as opposed to the single input, single output `simple` mode).

 Examples:
 * To convert a directory of images from PNG to JPG, you can run sic with the following arguments: <br>